 Use this calculator to see how compound interest can help your money grow over time

-Legendary investor has called compound interest an investor's best friend because it grows at a faster rate than simple interest, since it earns returns not only on your initial investment but on the interest you accumulate as well.
-And the longer your has to grow, the more interest it can earn.
+Legendary investor Warren Buffett has called compound interest an investor's best friend because it grows at a faster rate than simple interest, since it earns returns not only on your initial investment but on the interest you accumulate as well.
+And the longer your money has to grow, the more interest it can earn.

-Buffett compared compound interest to a snowball that grows by rolling down a hill, and said should take advantage of it by starting as early as they can.
+Buffett compared compound interest to a snowball that grows by rolling down a hill, and said investors should take advantage of it by starting as early as they can.

 "I started building this little snowball at the top of a very long hill," Buffett, whose fortune is over $120 billion, said in 1999.
 "The trick to have a very long hill is either starting very young or living to be very old."